sbmlteam/sbmlteam.github.io/site/content/software/sbml-test-suite/docs/basics-running-test/_index.md

 ### If the type of test is `TimeCourse`

 1. Examine the file `NNNNN-settings.txt` to determine the simulation start time, duration, tolerances, number of output sampling steps, and variables to be sampled/plotted.
-(The format of this file is described on a [separate page](../test-case-details).)
+(The format of this file is explained [on a separate page](../test-case-details/).)
 2. Instruct the software you are testing to read the SBML model definition file for this case (i.e., the file `NNNNN-sbml-lXvY.xml`, chosing Level `X` and Version `Y` as appropriate for the software).  _Note:_ if constructs from the SBML Level&nbsp;3 Hierarchical Model Composition (_comp_) package are present, the model may need to be "flattened" first, depending on how the simulation software handles the _comp_ package.
 3. Instruct the software to run a simulation of the model (using the settings determined by reading the file `NNNNN-settings.txt` as described above) and save the output to a file whose name contains the case number (e.g., `myresultsNNNNN.csv` or even just `NNNNN.csv`).
 4. (If necessary) Convert the output to [comma-separated value format](https://en.wikipedia.org/wiki/Comma-separated_values).